 Florida Bar Offers Advice for Young Adults

 Young college students are faced with a number of challenges as they enter the next phase of their lives.
 Beginning adulthood comes with extensive responsibilities, as these young people begin to take care of their own matters and face more serious consequences for their actions.
 Though their age may technically classify them as adults, their youth still leads them to occasionally make bad decisions.
-When your college student’s actions result in criminal liability, it is important to secure the services of an attorney who understands that your child’s future is at stake.
+When your college student’s actions result in criminal liability, it is important to secure the services of an lawyer who understands that your child’s future is at stake.

 The Florida Bar also recognizes the unique situation of young adults.
 To assist these vulnerable individuals, the organization has created an informational pamphlet about a variety of legal topics.
 The booklet provides guidance about entering into contracts, buying vehicles and landlord tenant issues.
 It also includes information about employment law and the Florida court system.